Do you love old photographs?

 Building the Islander

-The 34-foot yawl was built entirely by him and cost about one thousand dollars for material.
+The 34-foot yawl was built entirely by the Captain and cost him about one thousand dollars in material.

 It took a year and a half of hard work.

-One of his reasons he gave, was simply, the lack of means with which to buy a larger vessel and hire a crew to sail it for me.
+One of the reasons he gave, was simply, the lack of means with which to buy a larger vessel and hire a crew to sail it for me.